zar67/cgd-devlog/_posts/2021-12-08-jam-two-feedback.md

 tags: jam-two turn-based-cyborgs
 ---

-# Summary
-We presented our game on Wednesday and got some final feedback from Andy and Simon, mainly that we need to improve the feedback in our game and polish it.
+We presented our game on Wednesday and got some final feedback, mainly that we need to improve the feedback in our game and polish it.

-# Improvements/Bugs
+### Improvements/Bugs

 - Code clean-up.
 - Tutorial section.
 - Better sound effects.